-Periodically, Oracle Internet Directory purges the change log after all profiles have used what they need, and identifies where subsequent synchronization should begin.
+Periodically, the Oracle back-end directory purges the change log after all profiles have used what they need, and identifies where subsequent synchronization should begin.

 Note: To log all information for a synchronization profile, including entries that are synchronized, set the log level for the profile to All using Oracle Enterprise Manager Fusion Middleware Control or set the odip.profile.debuglevel parameter to a value of 63 using the manageSyncProfiles command.